bpucker/Nd1_PacBio/README.md

 python sort_contigs_on_ref.py \
 --contig_file <FULL_PATH_TO_FILE> \
 --ref_file <FULL_PATH_TO_FILE> \
---output_dir <FULL_PATH_TO_DIR> \
+--output_dir <FULL_PATH_TO_DIRECTORY> \
 --species <SOME_SUFFIX_FOR_PSEUDOCHROMOSOME_NAMES>

-3) transfer TE annotation: this script uses the Araport11 TE annotation to anotate elements in a new assembly.
+3) transfer TE annotation: this script uses the Araport11 TE annotation to annotate elements in a new assembly.
 BLASTn is used for the mapping of sequences.
 Overlapping hits are filtered to allow only one hit per position.

 annotate_TEs_in_Nd1.py is customized for the annotation of the Nd-1 genome assembly based on Araport11.
 Adjustments in the script are required for application to other data sets.